bbauska/UC-Davis-JS-Basics/readme.md

   alt="1.12.
 JavaScript Arrays Practice." />
 <!-- ![](./images/media/image82.png){width="4.0in" height="2.2508552055993003in"} -->

-Let&apos;s do a little bit of practice with arrays, so I can make a new variable bar Animals and assign an array.
+<p>Let&apos;s do a little bit of practice with arrays, so I can make a new
+variable bar Animals and assign an array.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 83. define var animals = ['cat', 'dog', 'chicken']; (57) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">